dimondevceo/DimonDRAT/README.md

 1. git clone https://github.com/SegYT/DimonDRAT
 2. cd DimonDRAT
+3. pip install -r requirements.txt
-3. chmod +x main.py
+4. chmod +x main.py
-4. ./main.py
+5. ./main.py
-5. for the client you can play with packaging and convert it to an executable using py2exe or converting it directly to apk using kivy bulldozer, see tutorials on how to conver to apk.
+6. for the client you can play with packaging and convert it to an executable using py2exe or converting it directly to apk using kivy buildozer, see tutorials on how to conver to apk.
-6. Enjoy the remote access!
+7. Enjoy the remote access!

 # Planning to add: